The Parable Of The Good Samaritan Explained

 Scene 2: The Religious Losers

-To really understand what is going on in Jesus’ story we need to understand the customs of the day.
-Both of these first two people are clergymen.
+Both of these first two people were clergymen.
 A priest’s job was to officiate temple sacrifices and Levites helped maintain the temple and its’ services.
 Both of these jobs required them to remain ceremonially clean while on duty.
 There was a list of things they couldn’t do, one of them being touching a dead body, or really any bodily fluid.

-In essence these religious leaders were placing their adherence to the rules over the needs of people.
+These religious leaders were placing their adherence to the rules over the needs of people.
 They missed the point.
-These religious leaders were more concerned with their outward appearance of cleanliness than the actual condition of their heart.
+These religious leaders were more concerned with their outward appearance of cleanliness than the actual condition of their hearts.

 The lawyer’s heart has to be sinking because he can see himself in the story.
 He would have likely done the same thing.
 But Jesus isn’t done, it’s about to get worse.